nais/doc/docs/explanation/observability/tracing.md

 Visualizing and querying traces is done in Grafana using the Grafana Tempo.
 Tempo is an open-source, easy-to-use, high-scale, and cost-effective distributed tracing backend that stores and queries traces.

-The easiest way to get started with Tempo is to use the [Explore view in Grafana][grafana-explore], which provides a user-friendly interface for querying and visualizing traces.
+The easiest way to get started with Tempo is to use the *Explore view* in Grafana, which provides a user-friendly interface for querying and visualizing traces.

 [:simple-grafana: Open Grafana Explore][grafana-explore]